 On 18 March 2025, the Group disposed of its entire interest in Ukrmineral Trading LLC (100%) and CwAL LE "Mine St. Matrona" (99%) for a total consideration of USD 1 thousand.
 As part of the transaction, the acquirer assumed all liabilities associated with these two entities.
-Consequently, in 2025, the Group will recognize an increase of approximately USD 7.7 million in equity attributable to the equity holders of the parent in the consolidated financial statements for the year ended 30 June 2025.
+Detailed description of the following disposal will be presented in the appropriate financial statements.